opless/alpinekube/README.md

 As an aid memoire for me on how to set things up, as kubernetes is awfully complicated and terribly documented

-You'd be better off with doing this on the master node:
+** Assuming a contemporary systemd system ** you'd be better off with doing this on the master node:

 ```console
 # curl -sfL https://get.k3s.io | sh -